 To view and manage categories for an asset:

-- Select one or more assets, and then click Categories, or click , then, in the drop-down menu, select Categories.
+- Right-click or select one or more assets, choose Categories in the right-click menu or the Sidebar menu, or click , then, in the drop-down menu, select Categories.

 You see the categories assigned to the selected assets.
 The taxonomy abbreviation precedes the category name.